cvle/react-jss-theme/README.md

 # react-jss-theme

-Theming solution for React based on JSS that follows the idea of [future-react-ui](https://github.com/nikgraf/future-react-ui) and [theme-standard](https://github.com/theme-standard/spec).
+Theming solution for React based on JSS that follows the ideas of [future-react-ui](https://github.com/nikgraf/future-react-ui) and [theme-standard](https://github.com/theme-standard/spec).
 In fact you can implement the theme-standard spec using this solution.